Editing and proofreading: What’s the difference?

 Editing addresses the core features of writing, such as clarity and sentence structure.
 It’s usually the first step in the revision process and aims to improve the readability and tone of a piece, helping it flow and sound more natural.

 Since editing requires more work, it takes longer to complete than proofreading.
-Editing is also more collaborative, as the editor and author work together to achieve clear, concise copy that connects with the intended audience.
+Editing is also more collaborative, as editors and authors work together to achieve clear, concise copy that connects with the intended audience.

 And what’s proofreading?